-This was during the three days PTY district entry meeting with various stakeholders including Kalangala district officials, religious, cultural leaders, Civil society organizations, and the young people to introduce the program to the district and seek their full support, commitment, and engagement during its implementations.
+This was during the three days PTY district entry meetings with various stakeholders including Kalangala district officials, religious, cultural leaders, civil society organizations, and the young people to introduce the program to the district and seek their full support, commitment, and engagement during its implementations.

-Power to youth program is a five-year program that seeks to address harmful practices and sexual reproductive health (SRH) challenges facing adolescent girls and young women (AGYW) like teenage pregnancies, child marriages, Sexual and Gender-Based Violence, Female Genital Mutilation, rape to increase their agency, claim their rights, address gender inequalities, challenge gender norms and advocate for youth inclusion in decision-making including budgeting.
+Power To Youth is a five-year program that seeks to address harmful practices and Sexual Reproductive Health (SRH) challenges facing adolescent girls and young women (AGYW) like teenage pregnancies, child marriages, Sexual and Gender-Based Violence, Female Genital Mutilation, rape to increase their agency, claim their rights, address gender inequalities, challenge gender norms and advocate for youth inclusion in decision-making including budgeting.

 The project will be implemented in six Ugandan districts of Bukwo, Kalangala, Busia, Mbale, Isingiro, and Kampala by three partners including Men engage Uganda as lead partner, Uganda youth and adolescent health forum (UYAHF) and EASSI